 INTRODUCTION

 Every terrestrial ecosystem needs soil which is a dynamic and living resource, crucial for maintaining global biogeochemical cycling, ecosystem health and sustainable food production.
 Soil properties are considered as one of the key components that affect how various vegetation types are distributed and also important for accessing soil metabolic properties and health of terrestrial ecosystems (Shradha 2022).
 Soil health is associated with soil biological properties and are essential for maintaining the integrity of terrestrial ecosystems to remain intact or to recover from disturbances, such as climate change, drought, pollution, pest infestation and human exploitation including agriculture.
 Because poorly managed and contaminated soil can negatively impact groundwater, air, and surface water that we use, therefore in recent scenario soil health is a major concern for human, animal, and plant health (Das and verma 2011).
 According to FAO (2015) reports, around 25 per cent of the world’s soils has deteriorated severely, while nearly 50 per cent are considered moderately degraded due to various human-induced activities over recent decades.
 Disruptions in traditional fallow periods, largely driven by population growth and the consequent decline in per-capita land availability, have accelerated the loss of soil fertility.
-When natural ecosystems are converted into agricultural land, recoded substantial declines in soil organic carbon, about 60% loss in temperate regions and 75% or more in tropical areas.
+When natural ecosystems are converted into agricultural land, recordedsubstantial declines in soil organic carbon, about 60% loss in temperate regions and 75% or more in tropical areas.
 Therefore, one of the main objectives in the development of sustainable agriculture is to improve soil health (Fahad et al. 2022).
 Inappropriate soil management practices and the conversion of native forests ecosystem into agriculture land can negatively affect the soil health.
 Land use is characterized by the arrangements, activities and inputs, applied by humans within a specific land cover type to maintain or modified it (Garcia et al. 2000).
 Different land uses influence soil aggregation, aggregate stability and overall soil health.
 These practices may change soil properties, thereby affecting nutrient distribution, availability and biological processes within the root zone (Wang et al. 2012).
 Soil quality indicators can be divided into three main categories: physical, chemical and biological, and biological indicator is considered as a superior soil quality indicator due to their quick response to environmental changes (Sharma et al. 2023) (table 1.).
 Physical, chemical and biological characteristics of soils vary because of variation in topography, climate, weathering processes, vegetation cover, microbial activities as well as processes of soil formation.
 Each property of soil has its own importance and these properties are interrelated with each other.
 Soil microorganisms are important components of terrestrial ecosystems because they play a vital role in intrinsic phenomena like nutrient cycle, organic matter decomposition which directly involve in maintaining soil fertility, its structure and overall soil health (Chandra et al. 2016).
 Agroforestry or the integration of woody perennials within agriculture landscape is a promising approach to address the challenges of climate change (Nongmaithem et al. 2023) while also providing a range of other benefits such as enhance ecosystem functioning by regulating site microclimate, and modifying soil physical structure, moisture regime, infiltration capacity and chemical properties.
 In addition, litterfall, root proliferation, and canopy expansion promote nutrient cycling and accumulation of organic matter in the surface soil layer, thereby improving soil properties (Pandey et al. 2000).
 Among different soil properties biological properties offer early insights into mineralization, nutrient supply, soil development, conservation, and overall soil fertility as well the impact caused by shift in land use or farming practices, such as tillage, application of insecticide, inorganic fertilizer and different types of organic matter.
 Understanding soil biological properties is not only important for soil management but also for prevention and control of crop pests and diseases.